-We are investing globally to lead the transition to the Circular Economy
+We are investing in the transition to the Circular Economy

 At DS Smith, making the transition from the Linear to the Circular Economy is core to our Purpose of Redefining Packaging for a Changing World.
 By adopting circular ideas, we can create a more sustainable world for now and for future generations: keeping products and materials in use, designing out waste and pollution and regenerating natural systems.